| | |

 Welcome!

 We’re Gwyn and Ami.
-Based in Spokane, Washington, and we’re your guides to the Pacific Northwest and beyond!
+Based in Spokane, Washington, we’re your guides to the Pacific Northwest and beyond!

-We’re adventure travel experts, and our blog is all about helping you find the best hikes, weekend getaways, and unique experiences in the United States and abroad.
+We’re adventure travel experts, and our blog is all about helping you find the best hikes, weekend getaways, and national park adventures in the United States and abroad.
 You can find more on Instagram @gwynandami.

 The ultimate guide to hiking the Trail of Ten Falls